-Tractor Operator Checklist Directions: This checklist is designed to evaluate a tractor operator's abilities to safely main Mark (x) in the Yes column if the operator can perform the activity, or in the No column if the activity.
-Mark the Not Applicable, NA, column if the activity is not appropriate for this trackled Make of Tractor Model ne operato r can not բ Activity or Condition Yes No NA Personal Safety Precaution Only operate the tractor if you are physically and mentally alert.
+Tractor Operator Checklist Directions: This checklist is designed to evaluate a tractor operator's abilities to safely main Mark (x) in the Yes column if the operator can perform the activity, or in the No column if the the activity.
+Mark the Not Applicable, NA, column if the activity is not appropriate for this tra- Make of Tractor Model ntain and o ne operato actor or op operate a t r can not p eration. tractor. perform Activity or Condition Yes No NA Personal Safety Precaution Only operate the tractor if you are physically and mentally alert.
 Wear close-fitting clothes and proper shoes.
 Eat and drink in moderation, and do not operate the tractor if you have been drinking alcohol or taking drugs or medication.
 Use basic hand signals.
 Preparing the Tractor and Equipment for Safer Operation Don't operate the tractor in closed buildings.
 Check the location and condition of the fire extinguisher.
 Check the location and condition of the first aid kit.
 Read and understand decals on the tractor.
-Make sure that the shield for the PTO and other parts are in place. - Keep steps and platform free of dirt, grease, and debris.
-Check if the slow-moving vehicle emblem is in place, clean, and not faded. - Test lights to be sure they're working. ļ Check for loose tools and parts. - Clean the windows.
+Make sure that the shield for the PTO and other parts are in place.
+Keep steps and platform free of dirt, grease, and debris.
+Check if the slow-moving vehicle emblem is in place, clean, and not faded.
+Test lights to be sure they are working.
+Check for loose tools and parts.
+Clean the windows.
 Read and understand all controls.
-Check the condition and pressure of all tires. - Check oil level; add oil as needed. - Check coolant level; add coolant as needed.
+Check the condition and pressure of all tires.
+Check oil level; add oil as needed.
+Check coolant level; add coolant as needed.
 Do not remove radiator cap when hot.
 Check the battery's electrolyte level and add battery water as needed.
-Don't use matches around the battery and don't smoke.
-Check, clean, coat and tighten battery connections. - Locate all grease fittings and clean and lubricate them.
-Refuel the tractor, making sure that the engine is cool and refrain from smoking.
-Adjust wheel width.
-Add or remove weights.
-Check if equipment has been properly serviced and adjusted.
+Don't use Check clean cost and tighten battery connections Locate all grease fittings and clean and lubricate them Refuel the tractor making sure that the engine is coal and refrain from smoking Adjust wheel width Add or remove weights - Check if equipment has been properly serviced and adjusted.
 Starting, Operating, Stopping Tractor and Equipment Make sure that the area is clear of people, pets and obstacles.
 Adjust seat for comfort.
 Start the tractor.
 Check gauges for proper readings.
 Listen for unusual sounds and shut off the engine if you hear any.
 Check brakes.
 Warm engine before applying a heavy load.
 Never operate the tractor from the ground.
 Raise, lower and extend the drawbar.
 Clean and oil PTO shaft and splines.
 Clean, connect and disconnect hydraulic lines.
 Connect and disconnect electrical connections.